MandapChat — AI concierge for weddings

 • Multiple WhatsApp groups, sometimes contradictory

-This is where AI wedding chatbots have become essential for Punjabi families.
+This is where AI wedding chatbots that handle multiple languages have become essential for Punjabi families.
 The depth of logistics is just too much for a printed insert.

 What to upload to your AI concierge for a Punjabi wedding